-In the happy haze of early pregnancy, you’re probably already thinking of baby names and planning to shop for baby clothes.
-The reality of labor and birth may seem extremely far off — which makes this the perfect time to start planning for the arrival of your baby by creating a birth plan that details your wishes.
+In early pregnancy, you’re probably thinking of baby names and shopping for baby clothes.
+The reality of labor and birth may seem far off — but now’s the time to start planning for your baby by creating a birth plan that details your wishes.

 What’s a Birth Plan?

-The term birth plan can actually be misleading — it’s less an exact plan than a list of preferences.
-In fact, the goal of a birth plan isn’t for you and your partner to determine exactly how the birth of your child will occur — because labor involves so many variables, you can’t predict exactly what will happen.
-A birth plan does, however, help you to realize what’s most important to you in the birth of your baby.
+The term birth plan can be misleading — it’s less an exact plan than a list of preferences.
+In fact, the goal of a birth plan isn’t for you and your partner to decide exactly how the birth of your child will happen — labor involves so many variables, you can’t predict exactly what will happen.
+A birth plan does, though, help you to realize what’s most important to you in the birth of your baby.

 While completing a birth plan, you’ll be learning about, exploring, and understanding your labor and birthing options well before the birth of your child.
 This can also improve your communication with the people who’ll be helping during your delivery.

 A birth plan isn’t a binding agreement — it’s just a guideline.
 Your doctor or health care provider may know, from having seen you throughout the pregnancy, what you do and don’t want.
 But, if you go into labor when there’s an on-call doctor who you don’t know well, a well thought-out birth plan can help you communicate your goals and wishes to the people helping you with the labor and delivery.

 What Questions Does a Birth Plan Answer?